Hbs2000/Gpaper/docs/Courses_in_SUSTech/新结构金融学/2_Anti_Corrption_and_financial_market.md

+# Anti-Corruption and Financial Market – I

+## Reference
 - China’s Anti-Corruption Campaign and Credit Reallocation to from SOEs to Non-SOEs, Bo Li, Zhengwei Wang, and Hao Zhou, Tsinghua University PBC School of Finance, 2022.

 - The Impacts of Political Uncertainty on Asset Prices: Evidence from the Bo Scandal in China, Laura Xiaolei Liu, Haibing Shu, and K.C.
 John Wei, ***Journal of Financial Economics***, 2017.

 - Busting the ‘Princelings’: The Campaign against Corruption in China’s Primary Land Market, Ting Chen and James Kai-sing Kung, ***Quarterly Journal of Economics***, 2019.

-# China’s Anticorruption Campaign and Credit Reallocation From SOEs to Non-SOEs
+## China’s Anticorruption Campaign and Credit Reallocation From SOEs to Non-SOEs
 Bo Li, Zhengwei Wang, and Hao Zhou, working paper.
 1. *all PBC School of Finance, Tsinghua University*